perfwiki/main/docs/glossary.md

 ### DSB
  In modern Intel CPUs, the DSB (Decoded Stream Buffer) is a uop cache storing pre-decoded instructions in the form of micro-operations (uops).
 The DSB allows the CPU to bypass the  decoding stage for frequently used instructions sequences.

+### DTG

+ Termed used with Marvell CN10K chips, Lookaside Translation Group used for regular virtual to physical memory management.

 ## E

 ### Events